campeterson/more-shots-on-goal/posts/garmin-aviator-watch-for-wifi-ipad-gps-location.md

 Title: Can you use a Garmin aviator watch as a GPS source for wifi-only iPads?
 Date: 2025-05-03
-Tags: flying, apps, GPS, Garmin, D2 Mach 1 Pro, iPad
+Tags: flying, apps, GPS, Garmin Pilot, Garmin Explore, D2 Mach 1 Pro, iPad

 ## Question: